nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `print`

 ### Saving data
-Data (all stocks in inventory in json) is automatically saved to `[root directory]/data/stockbook.json` when any of these commands is executed:
+Data generated in Warenager (all stocks in inventory in json) is automatically saved to `[root directory]/data/stockbook.json` when any of these commands is executed:
 * add
 * delete